gazebosim/gz-transport/tutorials/20_env_variables.md

 * **IGN_TRANSPORT_RCVHWM**
     * *Value allowed*: Any non-negative number.
-    * *Description*: Specifies the capacity of the buffer (High Water Mark) that stores incoming Ignition Transport messages.
+    * *Description*: Specifies the capacity of the buffer (High Water Mark) that stores incoming Gazebo Transport messages.
 Note that this is a global queue shared by all subscribers within the same process.
 A value of 0 means "infinite" capacity.
 As you can guess, there's no such thing as an infinite buffer, so your buffer will grow until you run out of memory (and probably